drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 gcloud spanner instances delete test-spanner-instance --quiet
 ```

 __Note:__ The `--quiet` parameter runs the command without prompting the user.
 This could have been added to the prior command as well.
-This is usefull if you are writing an automated pipeline and there would be no user to ask.
+This is useful if you are writing an automated pipeline and there would be no user to ask.

 15. In the Console, verify that the instance was deleted.